 How do you actually become a male model?

-Your career as a male model could potentially take off at any age.
-Ultimately, success will depend on whether or not a client is interested in your look, and requirements can vary a lot according to the type of client you’re dealing with or the influence of current trends.
+“Your career as a male model could potentially take off at any age…” explained Charlotte.
+“Ultimately, success will depend on whether or not a client is interested in your look.
+Requirements can vary a lot, according to the type of client you’re dealing with or the influence of current trends.

-There’s an increasing number of ‘real’ models being used in shoots these days, as advertisers become more aware of the consumer’s desire to relate to the subject of a photograph - this is also a response to bad press around photo-shopping.
+“If you happen to have what they’re looking for at any age, you’re in luck…” confirmed Charlotte.
+“Some clients may prefer a very polished, high-fashion look, others may be looking for something more quirky or edgy.
+There’s an increasing number of ‘real’ models being used in shoots these days, as advertisers become more aware of the consumer’s desire to relate to the subject of a photograph - this is also a response to bad press around photo-shopping.”

-We’d also recommend that you stick with government regulated agencies, as these companies have to adhere to rules which are put in place to protect you.
+“Good agencies will offer you free, neutral advice…” says Charlotte.
+“You can find out a lot by checking out their websites and going through the small print.
+We’d also recommend that you stick with government regulated agencies, as these companies have to adhere to rules which are put in place to protect you.”

-Another top tip would be that while professional pictures can be very nice to own, they’re not necessary in order to find modelling work – so, don’t be duped into paying out for expensive portfolio images when applying to become a model.
+“Another top tip would be that while professional pictures can be very nice to own, they’re not necessary in order to find modelling work …” adds Charlotte. “ Don’t be duped into paying out for expensive portfolio images when applying to become a model.”

-There’s no way to predict the length of a model’s career.
-It will depend on various factors - the most relevant of which being how sought after is the model’s look at any given time.
-We’ve had very senior men working as granddads, senior execs, retired professionals, and holiday-makers.
+“There’s no way to predict the length of a model’s career…” says Charlotte.
+“It will depend on various factors - the most relevant of which being how sought after is the model’s look at any given time.
+We’ve had very senior men working as granddads, senior execs, retired professionals, and holiday-makers.”

-Modelling can be extremely lucrative, but the level of financial reward varies from one model to another depending on how often their look is called upon.
-Having said that, it may take just one high-profile assignment to set your career into over-drive.
+“Modelling can be extremely lucrative, but the level of financial reward varies from one model to another depending on how often their look is called upon…” explains Charlotte.
+“Having said that, it may take just one high-profile assignment to set your career into over-drive.”